What does Florence mean?

-Florence \f-loren-ce, fl(o)-re-nce\ as a girl's name is pronounced FLOR-ens.
+Florence [flo-rence] as a girls' name is pronounced FLOR-ens.
 It is of Latin origin, and the meaning of Florence is "flowering, in bloom".
 Medieval form of Florentius and Florentia, from "florens".
 In the Middle Ages, the name was used for men, as in the historian Florence of Worcester.
 Modern use is almost entirely inspired by the fame of Florence Nightingale, who was named for the Italian city where she was born (Latin Florentia, Italian Firenze).
 Athlete Florence "Flo Jo" Griffith Joyner; actress Florence Henderson.

-Florence is a very popular first name for women (#107 out of 4276) and also a very popular surname or last name for all people (#2998 out of 88799).
-(1990 U.S. Census)
+Florence is a very prominent first name for females (#107 out of 4276, Top 2%) and also a very prominent surname for all people (#3652 out of 150436, Top 2%).
+(2000 U.S. Demographics)

 Florence reached its apex position of #7 in the U.S. during 1890-1899, and is at #1172 presently.
 (2015 U.S. SSA Records)

 Which version is better?with its variant forms and related girl names.
 Prominent alternative forms of Florence (#1172 in 2015) appearing in the Top 2000 are Flora (#1362 in 2015), Floris, Florine, Florrie, Florinda, Flossie, Venetia, Floss, Florie, Florance, Flor, Floria, Florida, Flo and Florina.
 These relations of Florence reached the apex of their popularity a century ago (adoption of 2.82%) and are now significantly less widespread (adoption 0.02%, ▼99.5%), with versions like Florence becoming somewhat outmoded.